EBHCGroup/EBHCGroup.github.io/README.md

 License
 -------
-The content (text and images) are Copyright Keith Senkowski.
-You may not reuse any of it without my permission.
+The text of this site are Copyright EBHC Group.
+You may not reuse any of it without permission.
 The code is MIT Licensed.